Levan Khabeishvili: In Parliament

 Levan Khabeishvili was one of dozens of MPs to not recognize the results of the 2020 legislative elections and participated in a boycott and large-scale protests calling for new elections.
 In one of those demonstrations, he set up tents to block the entrance to Parliament in February 2021 and was temporarily arrested by the police, despite his parliamentary immunity.
 His call for repeat polls was criticized by fellow opposition MP Levan Ioseliani of the Citizens' Party.
 When UNM Chairman Nika Melia had his parliamentary immunity lifted, thus setting up a future arrest, Khabeishvili threatened to respond to the authorities with force.
 He put an end to his boycott along with the rest of UNM after a short-lived EU-facilitated agreement between the opposition and Georgian Dream in April 2021.

-Since then, Levan Khabeishvili has been a member of the Agricultural Affairs Committee.
-He has been one of the least present MPs, only taking part in less than 2% of votes since taking office.
+Levan Khabeishvili was a member of the Agricultural Affairs Committee and was one of the least present MPs, only taking part in less than 2% of votes since taking office.

 Khabeishvili reiterated his calls for new legislative elections after the return and subsequent arrest of exiled former president Mikheil Saakashvili in October 2021, taking part in large rallies organized for his release.
 More controversially, he called on blocking the entrances to all state buildings and "throwing out" members of Georgian Dream from their cabinets.
 On November 9, 2021, he led a massive rally in front of the State Chancellery during which he engaged in a confrontation with police officers as he attempted to spray paint the words "Free Misha" (a slogan used by activists supporting the release of Saakashvili) on the ground.

 Levan Khabeishvili has been a vocal supporter of Ukraine since the beginning of the Russian invasion, often accusing the Georgian government of secretly working with Russia to avoid sanctions.
 In one example, he accused the authorities of violating the international sanctions regime by importing Russian oil, in response to which the government admitted the delivery of oil from a Russian company through the Port of Poti, although denying the source was subject to international sanctions.
 He has made public calls on Aragvi Impex, Wissol Group and Lukoil to stop the import of Russian oil.
 He has connected the rhetoric by some GD officials against European and American politicians to the potential sanctioning of GD founder Bidzina Ivanishvili.

 After the death of a teenager on October 13, 2022 in Tbilisi's Vake Park after jumping in a newly renovated fountain with a malfunctioning electrical system, Khabeishvili filed a lawsuit against the city officials, claiming corruption benefiting public contractor Green Service was responsible for the faulty system.